-The amounts recognised in the statement of financial position and statement of surplus or deficit and other comprehensive income for pension are determined actuarially using several assumptions.
+The amounts recognised in the statement of financial position and surplus or deficit for pension are determined actuarially using several assumptions.
 The primary assumptions used in determining the amounts recognised include expected long-term return on plan assets and the discount rate used to determine the present value of estimated future cash flows required to settle the pension obligations.